StanFP/CCST104/README.md

 * Description: Contains information about the google play store.
 * Use Case: Ideal for time series analysis to predict continuous outcomes like the downloads based on various features (e.g., ratings, reviews, installs).

+# 6. FINALS-PizzaSales Analysis
+**Objective:**
+To evaluate your understanding and ability to apply data analysis and visualization techniques to a real- world dataset.
+This assessment will test your proficiency in handling data, using various libraries, applying statistical methods, and presenting insights through visualizations.
+**Task Description:**
+You are provided with a dataset containing user interactions with a digital platform over the last year.
+The dataset includes user demographics, device usage, and subscription details.